-The student will learn about the profession of physical therapy including it's current and historical role within the healthcare system.
+The student will learn about the profession of physical therapy including its current and historical role within the healthcare system.
 Topics covered include the roles of the PT, PTA, and Aide; career exploration; standards of practice; evidence-based practice; communication; diversity; and the legal and ethical delivery of physical therapy services.
-2 semester hours (2 hrs lecture).
-Pre-requisites: None
+2 Cr Hrs (2 hrs lecture).
+Prerequisite(s): None.